-- The expected total teaching load for this position will conform to the normal load for academics within the Department (approximately two courses or 48 lectures per year, being typically, but not invariably, one undergraduate course and one Masters course). - Academics will sometimes be asked to be available for teaching on Saturday mornings. - Extra remuneration may also be received for additional College responsibilities. - The postholder will be expected to perform other usual departmental duties, such as those associated with examinations and administration.
-They will be expected to investigate new areas of research and funding opportunities, and submit grant applications.
+- Department and University under the direction of the Head of Department. - The expected total teaching load for this position will conform to the normal load for academics within the Department (approximately two courses or 48 lectures per year, being typically, but not invariably, one undergraduate course and one Masters course). - Academics will sometimes be asked to be available for teaching on Saturday mornings. - Extra remuneration may also be received for additional College responsibilities. - The successful candidate will be expected to perform other usual departmental duties, such as those associated with examinations and administration.
+They will be expected to investigate new areas of research and funding opportunities and submit grant applications.
 They will also be expected to write papers for publication, attend conferences, network with national/international colleagues and give presentations.

-Further general information regarding the Department of Pure Mathematics and Mathematical Statistics can be found at www.dpmms.cam.ac.uk and specific information about the Statistical Laboratory can be found at www.statslab.cam.ac.uk.
+Further general information regarding the Department of Pure Mathematics and Mathematical Statistics can be found at www.dpmms.cam.ac.uk

-Informal enquiries should be directed in the first instance to Professor Richard Samworth via LF43417@maths.cam.ac.uk.
+Informal enquiries should be directed in the first instance to Professor Ivan Smith via LF43528@maths.cam.ac.uk.